GoogleCloudPlatform/ops-agent/dev-docs/create-gce-windows-build-vm.md

 # Create a GCE Windows build VM

-Create a Windows build VM for running Windows Dockerfile and set a password for $USER.
+Create a Windows build VM for running Windows Dockerfile and set a password for `$USER`.

 Note: The `--machine-type` and `--boot-disk-size` settings are required to ensure the build VM has enough power/disk space to do the builds.